-Students Tested: Kindergarten

-When Tested: Fall and Spring
+Fall and Spring

-Type of Assessment: Teacher Report

 Purpose: The Child Behavior Rating Scale is a teacher-report measure used to evaluate a child's task and social behavior with peers and adults.
 The CBRS assessment comprises 17 items with 10 items assessing self-regulation and 7 items assessing social skills.
-After objectively observing children's

-behaviors in the classroom, teachers complete the rating scale for each child.
+After objectively observing children's behaviors in the classroom, teachers complete the rating scale for each child.
 The CBRS is one of three assessments under the Virginia Kindergarten Readiness Program (VKRP).